RealDeuce/svgalib-devel/README.md

 This is a port of the 1.9.25 development version of SVGAlib to FreeBSD.

-There is a kernel module port as well to allow running as non-root.
+There is a port of the kernel module as well to allow running as non-root.
+This will be included in the port once it's "done".

 The primary purpose is to allow an arcade monitor to be used with AdvanceMAME on FreeBSD.
 I can't think of any other reason someone would prefer to use this